kvvin/racetrack/README.md

-# Unity 3D Car Racing Game
+# Unity 3D Race car simulation
-This Unity 3D project is a basic car racing game that includes a racetrack and a race car asset.
+This Unity 3D project is a basic race car simulation that includes a racetrack and a race car asset.
 The game allows the player to control the car using arrow key controls.
 The car asset is equipped with a physics controller, and the camera follows the car in a third-person perspective view.

 # Steps
  - Set up the Unity 3D environment.